- Treatment for short-term insomnia & jet lag

 Serious side effects

-If you experience any of the following serious side effects you should stop use and seek immediate medical help:
+If you experience any of the following serious side effects, stop taking this medication immediately and seek medical advice straight away:

 - Chest pain